Alcohol in Russia: Alcohol prevention policies in the 21st century

 In 2012, a national ban on sales of all types of alcoholic beverages from 11 p.m. to 8 a.m. was introduced to complement regional bans.

 The Russian government has proposed reducing the state minimum vodka price in reaction to the 2014–15 Russian financial crisis.

 In December 2016, 78 people in Irkutsk died in a mass methanol poisoning.
 Medvedev reacted by calling for a ban on non-traditional alcoholic liquids like the bath lotion involved in this case, stating that "it's an outrage, and we need to put an end to this".

 In 2020 officials discussed raising the legal drinking age from 18 to 21.

+In October 2019, the World Health Organization announced that Russia is experiencing a decline in alcohol consumption among its citizens and a rapid increase in life expectancy as a result.
+Per capita consumption of pure ethanol, which was around 11–12 liters annually in the early 2000s—one of the highest rates globally—fell by 43% between 2006 and 2016.
+This reduction since 2003 has significantly contributed to lowering mortality rates, with deaths from all causes dropping by 39% for men and 36% for women between 2003 and 2018.
+According to the WHO report, male life expectancy increased from 57 years in the 1990s to 68 years, and female life expectancy reached 78 years, due to reduced alcohol consumption.
+Russian Health Minister Veronika Skvortsova confirmed in 2018 that per capita alcohol consumption had decreased by 80%, while the number of people exercising regularly increased by over 40%, thanks to government policies combating alcohol addiction.